sandeep26dc/sandeep26dc/README.md

 <br />

 <p width="85%">
-  I am a creative hobbyist.
+  I am a creative hobbyist and experimenter.
 To me, code is a medium for art and a tool for impact.
-I build what the world has yet to see, and I offer it freely—no trackers, no profits, no expectations.
+I build what the world has yet to see, and I offer it freely—no trackers, no profits, no hidden agendas.
 Just pure, high-fidelity experiments in <strong>Internal Android Physics</strong> and <strong>Zen Aesthetics</strong>.
 </p>

 <br />